-Ira Levin’s novel “Rosemary’s Baby” was a major best seller back in 1967 and became an extraordinarily popular movie by Roman Polanski in 1968.
-Read the book and see the movie, they were interchangeable at dinner conversations.
-Like most products that become a phenomena timing and luck played an important role in its success.
+Ira Levin’s novel “Rosemary’s Baby” was a major best seller back in 1967, and became an extraordinarily popular movie by Roman Polanski in 1968.
+Read the book, see the movie, they were interchangeable at dinner conversations.
+Like most products that become a phenomena, timing and luck play an important role in its success.
 Levin’s novel struck some kind of cord with the public that was hungry for something dark.
-Also in the mid 1960′s there was the ”God is Dead” faction, a theological movement that surfaced in some academic circles and became a national controversy after a cover story in Time magazine.
+Also, in the mid 1960’s, there was the “God is Dead” faction, a theological movement that surfaced in some academic circles and became a national controversy after a cover story in Time magazine.

-Low budget horror producer/director William Castle brought the novel to the attention of Robert Evans at Paramount who purchased the film rights for Castle with the understanding that he would produce the film but not direct.
-Evans wanted a class production and Castle was known for his artless low level though entertaining productions like “House on Haunted Hill”, “The Tingler”, “Macabre” and “Homicidal.”
-According to Christopher Sandford in “Polanski” his biography of the director, Castle wanted to film “Rosemary’s Baby” in the “Illusion-O 3-D” process he pioneered in the 1950′s and have Vincent Price star (by the way look for Castle’s cameo appearance standing outside a phone booth when Rosemary is desparately calling a doctor for help).
-Evans instead presented the novel’s proofs to Roman Polanski a director he admired for his work in “Knife in the Water” and “Repulsion.”
+Low budget horror producer/director William Castle brought the novel to the attention of Robert Evans at Paramount, who purchased the film rights for Castle, with the understanding that he would produce the film, but not direct.
+Evans wanted a class production.
+Castle however, was known for his artless low level, though entertaining productions like “House on Haunted Hill,” “The Tingler,” “Macabre” and “Homicidal.”
+According to Christopher Sandford in “Polanski” his biography of the director, Castle wanted to film “Rosemary’s Baby” in the “Illusion-O 3-D” process he pioneered in the 1950’s, and have Vincent Price star. (look for Castle’s cameo appearance, standing outside a phone booth when Rosemary is desparately calling a doctor for help).
+Evans instead presented the novel’s proofs to Roman Polanski, a director he admired for his work in “Knife in the Water” and “Repulsion.”
 Polanski would write the screenplay sticking closely to the novel.